M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/Update_Notes.md

-# Modpack Patch Notes: Version 3.1.0 (2024)
+# Modpack Patch Notes: Version 3.1.0 [Pack Revival]
-**Release Date** (TBD)
+**Release Date**: March 31st, 2024

-This Update is (My)Voidmaster01's first time working with Modpack Development and I hope i can live up to your expectations, In this update I update any mods that have updated since December (the previous update) and add any quests and recipes that will fit into the pack that M0nkeyPr0grammer has made in [Landscapes Reimagined Forge Frontier](https://modrinth.com/modpack/landscapes-reimagined-forge-frontier) as well as adding a few mods that have been created since the previous update hoping for a bit more fun to be added!
+This release signifies the initial foray of Voidmaster01 into the realm of modpack development, aiming to uphold and exceed the expectations set by our community.
+In this iteration, we've updated all mods to their latest iterations since our last update in December.
+We've also incorporated new quests and recipes to seamlessly integrate with the [Landscapes Reimagined Forge Frontier](https://modrinth.com/modpack/landscapes-reimagined-forge-frontier) by M0nkeyPr0grammer, enriching the pack with new mods that enhance the enjoyment and depth of the game.

 ## Updated Fabric Loader
 Fabric loader 0.14.24 > 0.15.7